cassiocappellari/ecoleta-app/README.md

 ## ♻ About

 **Ecoleta** is a marketplace that helps people to find and register recycling points efficiently.
-The project is a **fullstack application** (backend and frontend) developed during the Next Level Week, by [Rocketseat](https://rocketseat.com.br/).
+The project is a **full stack application** (back-end and front-end) developed during the Next Level Week, by [Rocketseat](https://rocketseat.com.br/).

 ## 🤖 Technologies